PSD2 Compliance Guide for Merchants

 Mail Order/Telephone Order (MOTO)

 It refers to sales made by mail or phone to MOTO sales.
 SCA does not apply to MOTO transactions conducted entirely through mail or telephone.
-Payments made by mail or telephone order are not part of it since SCA do not regard them to be “electronic.”
+Payments made by mail or telephone order are not part of it.
+SCA does not regard them as “electronic.”

 One-Leg-Out Transactions